dfinity/response-verification/examples/http-certification/custom-assets/README.md

 ## Prerequisites

 It's recommended to check out earlier guides before reading this one.
-The JSON API example in particular will be referenced.
+The JSON API example in particular will be referenced and the previous static assets guide will be best suited for most projects.
+The approach followed in this guide is better tailored for extreme edge cases that require additional flexibility.

+- [x] Complete the ["Serving static assets over HTTP"](https://internetcomputer.org/docs/current/developer-docs/web-apps/http-compatible-canisters/serving-static-assets-over-http) guide.
 - [x] Complete the ["Custom HTTP Canisters"](https://internetcomputer.org/docs/current/developer-docs/http-compatible-canisters/custom-http-canisters) guide.
 - [x] Complete the ["Serving JSON over HTTP"](https://internetcomputer.org/docs/current/developer-docs/http-compatible-canisters/serving-json-over-http) guide.